RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 If you Choose Wrong Turbo

-Recently a customer from San Diego stopped by to buy one of our chain drive M8 swingarms...Turns out he had forked over $10,000.00 for an M8 Trask Turbo in Arizona and it turned out to be a slow rolling disaster and he quickly off'ed it to someone.
+Recently a customer from San Diego stopped by to buy one of our chain drive M8 swingarms...Turns out he had forked over $10,000.00 for an M8 Trask Non-Intercooled Turbo in Arizona and it turned out to be a slow rolling disaster and he quickly off'ed it to someone.
 The L.A. street racing scene is brutal.
 He wanted a turbo.
 He got a "turbo" and got his ass spanked but that's about all one could say.

 In short, it would never have worked for racing and what he was told by Trask about turbo size, boost, and fuel management made no sense whatsoever.
 It was only BS words to get him out of Arizona minus his $$$.
 What the hell, they got his $$$.
 In the local street racing scene here in L.A. word went out fast...Stick to built big inch m8 motors...and nitrous...skip poorly designed turbos.